METASHONGKONG/ESP8266-Lua-NEW/README.md

 Version 1.4 [11/Oct/2017]
 * Flash button to reset wifi, remove the A0 pin to reset wifi function
 * Initially, Direct control for 8266 is work now.
 * Deleted the 192.168.4.1 page to config wifi.
-Instead, use need to use Set Wifi and Re-set Wifi API.
-(2 wifi API are added.)
+Instead, need to use Set Wifi API.
+(Wifi API is added.)
 * Added the servo2 api for external servo controller
 * Allow speed parameter for forward/backward/left/right API
 * Deleted the PM2.5,RGB API